MSP Auditions

 A tender, magical look at love and loss under the shimmering Northern Lights in a series of vignettes full of heart and humor.
 Almost, Maine is a place that’s so far north, it’s almost not in the United States.
 One cold, clear, winter night, as the northern lights hover in the star-filled sky above, the residents of Almost, Maine find themselves falling in and out of love in unexpected and hilarious ways.
 Knees are bruised.
 Hearts are broken.
 But the bruises heal, and the hearts mend—almost—in this delightful midwinter night’s dream.

-For more information on auditions for Death of a Salesman, click here or on the show poster.
+For more information on auditions for Almost Maine, click here or on the show poster.

 .jpg)